-- They experience higher rates of periodontal disease, caries (cavities), and negative outcomes from tooth decay, and missing teeth (36). - Dehydration. - Individuals with IDD are prone to dehydration due to poor appetite, deficient oral healthcare, difficulty with swallowing and or an inability to express when they are thirsty, or they just cannot get a glass of water on their own (39). - Constipation and bowel obstructions. - Reduced physical activity levels, decreased movement of the gut, lack of sensation, poor diet, certain medication side-effects, and the possibility pica (eating non-food items) are all common causes of constipation and bowel obstructions for individuals with IDD (39). - Risk for pressure injuries. - Individuals with IDD who spend more than 4 hours a day in a wheelchair and those with mobility issues who cannot reposition themselves without assistant are at risk for acquiring pressure injuries (24). - Swallowing difficulties and choking issues. - Swallowing issues increase the chances of a choking death for individual with IDD (39). - Aspiration is a serious problem for individuals with IDD who also have swallowing difficulty, GERD, dysphagia, constipation and take medications with sedative side-effects (39). - Aspiration pneumonia can be a life-threatening issue for individuals with IDD which can quickly turn into sepsis if not caught in time (39).
+- They experience higher rates of periodontal disease, caries (cavities), and negative outcomes from tooth decay, and missing teeth (36). - Dehydration. - Individuals with IDD are prone to dehydration due to poor appetite, deficient oral healthcare, difficulty with swallowing and or an inability to express when they are thirsty, or they just cannot get a glass of water on their own (39). - Constipation and bowel obstructions. - Reduced physical activity levels, decreased movement of the gut, lack of sensation, poor diet, certain medication side-effects, and PICA (eating nonfood items) are all common causes of constipation which can result in a bowel obstruction (39). - Risk for pressure injuries. - Individuals with IDD who spend more than 4 hours a day in a wheelchair and those with mobility issues, who cannot reposition themselves without assistance, are at high risk for acquiring a pressure injury (24). - Swallowing difficulties and choking issues. - Swallowing difficulties greatly increase the risk of a choking death for individuals with IDD (39). - Aspiration is a serious risk for individuals with IDD who also have dysphagia (swallowing difficulties), GERD (gastrointestinal reflux disease), PICA, and those who take medications with sedative side-effects which depress the central nervous system (i.e. narcotics, psychotropics, etc.) (39). - Aspiration pneumonia can be a life-threatening issue which can quickly turn into sepsis if not caught in time (39).

-Care and Management of IDD
+Healthcare and Case Management of IDD

-Every individual diagnosed with IDD requires a person-centered approach to care and treatment to assist them in living their best possible life.
-Each stage of life presents it's on challenges for the individual with IDD, their families, and caregivers, this is especially true if the individual has several secondary conditions (8).
+Every individual diagnosed with IDD requires a collaborative, person-centered approach to care, treatment, and case management to assist them in living their best possible life.
+Each stage of life presents its own challenges for individuals, their families, and caregivers, especially if the individual has several co-occurring conditions (8).

-The individual's primary care physician (PCP) is considered the lead healthcare professional who provides regular preventive medical care as well as coordinates referrals to other needed specialty healthcare professionals to assist in accessing needed support services (42) (30).
+The individual's primary care provider (PCP) should lead and guide preventive healthcare and coordinate referrals to medical and therapeutic specialists who can assist in accessing and obtaining needed supportive health services (42) (30).